 The Company has incurred substantial operating losses since its inception, and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As reflected in the financial statements, the Company had an accumulated deficit of approximately \$32.8 million at December 31, 2022, a net loss of approximately \$12.9 million, and approximately \$12.1 million of net cash used in operating activities for the year ended December 31, 2022.
+As reflected in the financial statements, the Company had an accumulated deficit of approximately \$44.5 million at December 31, 2023, a net loss of approximately \$11.7 million, and approximately \$6.5 million of net cash used in operating activities for the year ended December 31, 2023.
 The accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
 The Company anticipates incurring additional losses until such time, if ever, that it can obtain marketing approval to sell, and then generate significant sales, of its technology that is currently in development.
-As such it is likely that additional financing will be needed by the Company to fund its operations and to develop and commercialize its technology.
+The Company will need to raise additional capital in order to fund its operations and to develop and commercialize its technology.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The Company is seeking additional financing to support its growth plans.
 The sale of additional equity may dilute existing shareholders and newly issued shares may contain senior rights and preferences compared to currently outstanding common shares.